Eligibility Requirements

 When is the next application deadline and how long does it take for Atlas Corps to review my application?

 Atlas Corps considers applications on a rolling basis and year-round, but often launches special recruitment campaigns that prioritize the review of candidates with specific backgrounds in high demand.
-Please visit apply.atlascorps.org for updated information on deadlines and opportunities.
+Please visit apply.atlascorps.org for new active opportunities.

 Since Atlas Corps receives hundreds of applications each month, the overall vetting process may take 1 – 3 months to complete.
 For a timely consideration of their application, it’s recommended that candidates apply by a priority deadline if one is listed on the website for a specific opportunity.